Treasure Fish

 Once a school of Mahi are encountered, casting with small jigs or Fly casting using a bait-and-switch technique can be successful.

-• Conventional trolling rods and reels work well, but medium to heavy spinning tackle will work equally as well.
+Conventional trolling rods and reels work well, but medium to heavy spinning tackle will work equally as well.
 Just make sure the reel holds several hundred yards of line.

 30- to 50-pound gear is more than adequate for trolling for Mahi-Mahi.
 Fly-casters may especially seek frigate birds to find big Mahi-Mahis, and then use a bait-and-switch technique.
 Ballyhoo or a net full of live sardines tossed into the water can excite the Mahi-Mahi into a feeding frenzy.
 Hook-less teaser lures can have the same effect.
 After tossing the teasers or live chum, fishermen throw the fly to the feeding Mahi-Mahi.
 Once on a line, I use twenty to thirty pound test mono-filament line on my dolphin reels.
 But, remember, I am specifically targeting dolphin.
 Charter boats will usually be trolling fifty or even eighty pound line.
 The beauty of trolling the Red sea is that you never know what you will find.
+Larger fish will eat larger baits.
+Dorado have relatively small mouths but it always amazes me how they can somehow still engulf relatively large baits.
+When they are fired up they will eat almost anything, alive or dead.
+Like many other pelagic species, dolphin are attracted to floating objects and are commonly found in association with floating mats of sargassum.

 We suggest loading the reel with 30 lb fused line as opposed to braided line or mono.
 Fused and braided lines provide much superior casting distance as compared to mono.
 The reason being is the much smaller line diameter of fused and braided lines.
 In addition, the fused and braided lines have virtually no stretch that enables the angler to carefully work even the most difficult lures, sense the softest hits, and very easily set the hook.
 Fused line is favoured to braided line because it possesses better abrasion resistance which is much less likely to form a wind knot.